Huayna Picchu Mountain Guide

 What is the Huayna Picchu mountain like, and where is it located?

-Huayna Picchu is located behind the actual site of Machu Picchu and the sacred stone; the climb is quite possible for all averagely fit travelers.
-For many explorers, climbing Waynapicchu MT is one of the highlights when visiting Machupicchu vacations.
-The hike is enjoyable, as you will observe how the Andean people cut some steps out of the Rocky Mountains.
-As we climb around Waynapicchu, we will see Machu Picchu and the Urubamba River with its green Mountain areas from different angles, viewing our way following the Inca Trail.
+Huayna Picchu is located behind the actual site of Machu Picchu and the sacred stone; the climb is quite possible for all average-fit travelers.
+For many explorers, climbing Waynapicchu MT is one of the highlights of a Machupicchu vacation.
+The hike is enjoyable, as you will observe how the Andean people cut steps into the Rocky Mountains.
+As we climb around Waynapicchu, we will see Machu Picchu and the Urubamba River, with its green Mountain areas, from different angles as we follow the Inca Trail.

 Before you reach the highest point of Huayna Picchu, you must go through a tunnel carved into a rock.
 “Great experience.”
-The higher you get, the more structures you will recognize on the top of Mt; some facilities, houses, balconies, lookouts, ritual places, and more are built on impossible places that speak to your imagination.
-The magnificent views (on a clear day or cloudy days, sometimes you cannot even see the site from here) of Machupicchu seen from Huayna Picchu are breathtaking and give you an impression of the magnitude of the Inca site and the Andes Mountains “surrounding landscapes.”
+The higher you go, the more structures you will recognize at the top of Mt.
+Some facilities, houses, balconies, lookouts, ritual places, and more are built on impossible places that speak to your imagination.
+The magnificent views (on a clear day or cloudy days, sometimes you cannot even see the site from here) of Machupicchu seen from Huayna Picchu are breathtaking and give you an impression of the magnitude of the Inca site and the Andes Mountains ‘surrounding landscapes.”

 huayna picchu hike